 When a transporter picks up the responsibility of the generator, that transporter is responsible for doing so in accordance with 49 Code of Federal Regulations (CFR).
 The box, car, tank, or trailer that the hazardous material (hazmat) is shipped in must be suitable for the chemicals within.
 The transport vehicle must be in satisfactory operating condition, as it will be inspected at roadside toll stations by state and federal officials.

-There are many facets of managing your hazmat disposal.
-Do not take a chance on doing it correctly.
-Call MLi Environmental today to understand how much less difficult it can be using us as your consultant and shipper.
+There are many facets of managing your hazmat disposal, which can be both confusing and overwhelming.
+Do not take a chance on doing it correctly and suffer the consequences.
+Contact the experts at MLi Environmental today to understand how much less difficult it can be using us as your consultant and shipper.
+We can help get you on the right track!